 It is acknowledged that barrier island breaching can be beneficial to coastal processes and ecological services within the ocean, barrier and bay system along the south shore of Long Island.
-There will be three types of Breach Response measures along project shorelines: Pro-Active Breach Response, Reactive Breach Response, Conditional Breach Response in Large, Publicly-owned Tracts of Land along Fire Island, and Conditional Breach Response in the Wilderness Area.
+Accordingly, there will be four types of Breach Response measures along project shorelines: Proactive Breach Response, Reactive Breach Response, Conditional Breach Response in Large, Publicly-owned Tracts of Land along Fire Island, and Conditional Breach Response in the Wilderness Area.
+(Note: The designation of which shoreline areas will be covered by each type of response is shown in Figure 2-2 and Figure 2-3, which is presented later in this chapter).

-BREACH RESPONSE PLANS
+BREACH RESPONSE

-Proactive BRP is triggered when protection is compromised.
-This trigger would be an evaluation of the level risk reduction against breaching, and serve as a trigger when the beach and dune are lowered below a 25-year design level of risk reduction.
+Proactive Breach Response is triggered when protection is compromised.
+This trigger would be an evaluation of the level risk reduction against breaching and serve as a trigger when the beach and dune are lowered below a designed level of risk reduction.
+Additional information on Proactive Breach Response Thresholds is present in the Engineering Appendix of the GRR (Appendix A; USACE 2020).

-Reactive BRP is triggered when a breach has occurred.
+Reactive Breach Response is triggered when a breach has occurred.
 A breach is defined as the condition where a channel across the island permits the exchange of ocean and bay waters under normal tidal conditions.
+Reactive breach response would be utilized in locations that receive beach and dune placement, and in locations where there is agreement that a breach should be closed quickly.

-Conditional BRP is a plan that applies to the large, federally-owned tracts within Fire Island National Seashore (except the Lighthouse Tract), where the breach response team determines if a breach is closing naturally or if mechanical closure is needed.
-Conditional Breach closure provides for a 90 ft. wide berm at elevation 9.5 ft. only.
+Conditional Breach Response applies to the large, federally-owned tracts within Fire Island National Seashore where the breach response team determines whether the breach is closing naturally or if mechanical closure is needed; mechanical closure would be implemented at Day 60.
+Conditional Breach closure provides for a 90 ft. wide berm at elevation 9.5 ft. with no dune.